<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=191589654984215&amp;ev=pageview&amp;noscript=1">

 translating statements into fruitful actions

-in the three principles of effective implementation, our chief learning officer, anthony kim, explains the frequent disconnect between a curricular or instructional decision and its eventual effect on learning. “once a decision has crystallized, the expectation is immediate staff compliance, often devoid of ample time for exploration, reflection, and understanding. leaders must then craft opportunities that hasten the learning process and cultivate the correct mindset prior to setting implementation goals. true implementation effectiveness is unattainable without a deep understanding and belief in the approach.”
+in the three principles of effective implementation, we explain the frequent disconnect between a curricular or instructional decision and its eventual effect on learning. “once a decision has crystallized, the expectation is immediate staff compliance, often devoid of ample time for exploration, reflection, and understanding. leaders must then craft opportunities that hasten the learning process and cultivate the correct mindset prior to setting implementation goals. true implementation effectiveness is unattainable without a deep understanding and belief in the approach.”

 cultivate the correct mindset. deep understanding and belief.

-these things don’t happen overnight. new york and maryland want changes to be implemented in the upcoming school year. are they allowing enough time for teachers to be trained and ready to implement changes? will teachers have time to buy into the plan? to experience success with it and feel it working?
+these things don’t happen overnight. with new york and maryland aiming to implement these changes in a very small window of time, educators were left with many questions. were they allowing enough time for teachers to be trained and ready to implement the changes? did teachers have time to buy into the plan? to experience success with it and feel it working?

 consider a different rollout model